Clarify Confused Nodes via Separated Learning: Related Work

-\paragraph{Node Homophily.} The most widely used metric is Node Homophily (\textit{NH})~\cite{pei2019geom}.
-For a target node $v_i$, its \textit{NH} value is defined as: $N H_i={\left|\left\{v_j \mid v_j \in \mathcal{N}_i^1, y_j=y_i\right\}\right|}/{\left|\mathcal{N}_i^1\right|}$, where $y$ represents the node label. \textit{NH} represents the proportion of the direct neighbors that have the same label as the target node in the neighborhood.
-According to whether the \textit{NH} is greater or less than 0.5, nodes are categorized as homophilous and heterophilous~\cite{liu2022ud}.
-The average \textit{NH} calculated from the nodes on the whole graph is usually regarded as a measure of graph homophily. \paragraph{Graph Convolutional Network.} The standard GCN with two layers proposed in \cite{kipf2016semi} can be formulated as: $ \boldsymbol{Y} = \operatorname{softmax}(\operatorname{norm}(\boldsymbol{A}) \cdot \operatorname{ReLU}(\operatorname{norm}(\boldsymbol{A})\cdot \boldsymbol{X} \boldsymbol{W}_1)\cdot \boldsymbol{W}_2)$, where $\boldsymbol{Y}$ is the soft assignment of label predictions, and $\operatorname{norm}(\cdot)$ is the symmetric normalization operation with $\operatorname{norm}(\boldsymbol{A})=(\boldsymbol{D}+\mathbf{I})^{-1/2}(\boldsymbol{A}+\boldsymbol{I})(\boldsymbol{D}+\boldsymbol{I})^{-1/2} $.
-It can be regarded as two layers of \textit{message passing} $\operatorname{norm}(\boldsymbol{A})\cdot\boldsymbol{X}$ followed by \textit{transformation} $W_0/W_1$.
-Note that the message passing is indiscriminate to all neighbors and the transformation shares weight among all nodes. \paragraph{Related Work on Heterophily Problem.} To solve the heterophily problem, part of studies resort to the spectral theory.
-GPRGNN~\cite{chien2020adaptive} adaptively optimizes the Generalized PageRank weights to control the contribution of the propagation process at each layer.
+To address the heterophily problem, several studies resort to the spectral theory.
+GPRGNN~\cite{chien2020adaptive} adaptively optimizes the Generalized PageRank weights to control the contribution of propagation at each layer.
 Mixhop~\cite{abu2019mixhop}, H2GCN~\cite{zhu2020h2gcn} and Snowball~\cite{luan2019snowball} combine ego- and neighbor-embedding or multi-order intermediate representations, while FAGCN~\cite{bo2021fagcn} and ACM-GCN~\cite{luan2022acm} utilize multi-channel local filters to capture local information.
 Limited by the globality of spectral theory, these methods are inherently unable to separate nodes and filter neighbors.
-Besides, the relationship between high frequency and heterophily is not reliable.
+Additionally, the correlation between high frequency and heterophily lacks reliability.

-spatial methods allow for fine-grained adaptations of message passing and transformation rules~\cite{zhang2019survey}.
-Geom-GCN~\cite{pei2019geom} and WRGAT~\cite{suresh2021wrgat} rewire the graphs to aggregate latent space neighbors or structurally similar neighbors.
-SNGNN~\cite{zou2023similarity} and GGCN~\cite{yan2022two} constructs a similarity matrix based on embeddings of the prior layer and separate the dissimilar neighbors.
+Spatial methods allow for fine-grained adaptations of message passing and transformation rules~\cite{zhang2019survey}.
+Geom-GCN~\cite{pei2019geom} and WRGAT~\cite{suresh2021wrgat} rewire graphs to aggregate neighbors with structural similarities in latent space.
+SNGNN~\cite{zou2023similarity} and GGCN~\cite{yan2022two} construct a similarity matrix, drawing upon embeddings from the preceding layer, to separate the dissimilar neighbors.
 These methods require computing new topologies or similarities and thus are time and memory consuming.